Health Encyclopedia

 • Core biopsy.
 A larger needle is used to take tissue samples for exam.

 A biopsy needle is put through your skin into your chest and lung.
 This is called a transthoracic approach, which means across or through the chest (thorax).
 Imaging scans are done at the same time.
-These help your healthcare provider find the spot where they would like to sample tissue.
-Needle biopsies don't require cuts into the body like open biopsies.
+These help your health care provider find the spot where they would like to sample tissue.
+Needle biopsies don't need cuts into the body like open biopsies.

-Your healthcare provider will use the results of your biopsy to help diagnose your health problem.
+Your provider will use the results of your biopsy to help diagnose your health problem.

 Home care

-• The site of the biopsy may feel numb for a while if you got numbing medicine.
+• The biopsy site may feel numb for a while if you get numbing medicine.

 • You might have a little soreness afterward.

-• You may be sleepy after the biopsy if you got medicine to help you relax (sedation).
-Don't drive until the next day or as instructed by your healthcare provider.
+• You may be sleepy after the biopsy if you get medicine to help you relax (sedation).
+Don't drive until the next day or as instructed by your provider.

-• Don't do heavy lifting, a lot of stair climbing, vigorous exercise, or sports the day of your biopsy.
-You can get back to your regular activities as instructed by your healthcare provider.
+• Don't do heavy lifting, a lot of stair climbing, vigorous exercise, or sports on the day of your biopsy.
+You can return to your regular activities as instructed by your provider.

 Follow-up care

-Follow up with your healthcare provider, or as advised.
-Be sure you make an appointment with your healthcare provider to talk about the biopsy results.
+Follow up with your health care provider, or as advised.
+Be sure you make an appointment with your provider to talk about the biopsy results.

-• Infection.
+• You get an infection.
 You might have redness, pain, swelling, or drainage at the site of your biopsy.

-• Bleeding.
-You might also have bleeding at the site of your biopsy.
+• You have bleeding at the site of your biopsy.

-• Coughing up blood.
+• You are coughing up blood.
 This may be only a small amount.

 Call 911

-• Shortness of breath, pain with breathing, or trouble breathing.
+• You have shortness of breath, pain with breathing, or trouble breathing.
 These could be signs of a collapsed lung (pneumothorax).
 This means that air from your lungs leaks out into the spaces between your lungs and chest wall.

-• Sharp pains in your chest or shoulder
+• You have sharp pains in your chest or shoulder.

-• Fingernails, lips, or skin that turns blue, purple, or gray
+• Your fingernails, lips, or skin turn blue, purple, or gray.

-• Severe bleeding or coughing up large amounts of blood
+• You have severe bleeding or are coughing up large amounts of blood.

 Online Medical Reviewer: Marianne Fraser MSN RN